+Studen Student Name:

+Facility: :

-The following skills have been identified as skills the student needs to practice during the spring clinical rotations.
+The foll rotation of the as doc day of tle The following skills have been identified as skills the student needs to practice during the spring clinical rotations.
 All students are required to complete this form for each rotation to share with his/her Clinical Instructor at the beginning of the first day.
 Each of these skills must be performed with the supervision of the Clinical Instructor unless the student has demonstrated competence at the classroom level as documented on the Competency Skill Check-off List which the student will carry with them for each day of the clinical rotation.
 When the student has identified competence with a skill in the clinical setting, the Clinical Instructor may initial / date the Competency Skill Check-off Sheet in appropriate column.

-Skills identified by the student to perform at clinic:
+Skills i Skills identified by the student to perform at clinic:

-Using universal precautions

-Donning and doffing sterile gloves
+Using universal precautions Doming and doffing sterile gloves

 Demonstration of proper body mechanics

-Measuring vital signs

-Pulse oximetry
+Predacti ing vital signis Pulse oximetry

 Girth measurements

 Leg length

-Identification of short and long term memory deficits

-Identification of orientation to person, place, and time
+Identification of short and long term memory deficits Identification of orientation to person, place, and time

-Test gross dermatomes, uses light touch to test sensation
+Test gross dermatornes, uses light touch to test sensation

 Use scales such as pain man, visual analog scale, and/or pain rating scale

-SOAP note documentation

-Review a medical chart
+SOAP Hote documentation Review a medical chart

 Perform ROM techniques

 Apply thermo/cryotherapy techniques

 Perform ultrasound

 Perform goniometric measurements

-Manage wheelchair

-Perform transfers
+Manage wneelchair Perform transfers

+Perform gait training

+Perform MMT

 Provide patient / family education

 Perform whirlpool treatment and dressing changes

+Perform massage

 Perform Iontophoresis

 Perform electrical stimulation as per physical therapy plan of care

-Instruct patient in TENS unit utilization
+Instruct patient in Tens unit utilization Set-up CDM upit

-Set-up CPM unit
+Set up of it will.
+Perform intermittent compression

 Perform pelvic and/or cervical traction

 Demonstrate facilitation / inhibition techniques

 Instruct patient in therapeutic exercises for